JoshuaLamke/fit-friends-backend/README.md

 ### Assumptions
 - JWT is expected to be in the Authorization HTTP header using the Bearer schema:
      `Authorization: Bearer ${token}`
+- URL for the application is https://fit-friends.herokuapp.com/ **Prefix ALL enpoints with this url**

 ### End Points: